 In this episode, Beth Sunshine, Partner and VP of Talent Services at The Center for Sales Strategy, discusses how sales leaders can make an impact on their people and teams through employee engagement.

 Tune in now to hear the Live broadcast or keep reading for a brief overview.

-On previous broadcasts, listeners have heard how the Growth Formula is the founding framework for the People section of IMPACT.
+On previous broadcasts, listeners have heard how the Growth Formula is the founding framework for the People section of the IMPACT Sales Leadership System.
 This course was based on giving what we call our Growth Formula more power and structure.
 It’s about defining talent, but also how that connects to other areas.

 Beth explains the Growth Formula as, "A tool that helps us understand how to grow — how to grow as an organization and how to grow individually."

 The Growth Formula is (Talent + Fit) x Investment = Growth.

 - Talent is the natural ability that we have, even before we add training, skill development, and experience.
 Talent is who we are; it’s how we are naturally wired.
 Our talents do not change over time, but we can certainly continue to develop the talents that we do have in order to reach a level of excellence.

 - Fit refers to our suitability for the specific responsibilities of a particular job, the company culture, and even the style of the manager.

 - Investment is the coach.
 If you hire people who have the innate talent to be successful and are the right fit for the job, your time spent coaching and developing them will pay off in a big way.
 You will see that your coaching is the great multiplier.